harvester/docs/docs/advanced/settings.md

 }
 ```

-## `csi-driver-config`
+### `csi-driver-config`

-_Available as of v1.2.0_
+**Versions**: v1.2.0 and later

-If you install third-party CSI drivers in the Harvester cluster, you must configure some necessary information through this setting before using **Backup & Snapshot** related features.
+**Definition**: Configuration necessary for using third-party CSI drivers installed in the Harvester cluster.

+You must configure the following information before using features related to backups and snapshots:

-Default:
+- Provisioner for the installed third-party CSI driver
+- `volumeSnapshotClassName`: Name of the `VolumeSnapshotClass` used to create volume snapshots or VM snapshots.
+- `backupVolumeSnapshotClassName`: Name of the `VolumeSnapshotClass` used to create VM backups.

+**Default value**:

 ```
 {
   "driver.longhorn.io": {